 With regard to software products sold to customers, the Company has: completed the overall Year 2000 Compliance remediation plan; made a review of the existing software code; corrected all known Year 2000 code problems; developed a test plan; and tested the revised code for quality assurance.
 The Year 2000 quality assurance testing, which included integration testing of LanVision software products and other third-party software and hardware system components, has been completed and where necessary the code was modified.
 This testing and modification was done in several iterations.
-All LanVision Year 2000 Compliant software products have completed Beta testing and are in General Release.
+All LanVision Year 2000 Compliant software products have completed

+Beta testing and are in General Release.
 The Company believes that Year 2000 compatible equipment is available for acquisition by customers, if necessary, to ensure installed systems operate properly.

 The Company is now working with its customers to upgrade their systems to Year 2000 Compliance.
 Based upon current information and the time remaining for clients to upgrade their systems to be Year 2000 Compliant, including upgrading to LanVision's Year 2000 Compliant software, the Company believes that the risk of a customer not having a Year 2000 Compliant system is minimal.
-Contingency plans have not yet been developed.
-However, if needed, contingency plans will be developed.
+Accordingly, no contingency plans have not been developed.

 With regard to the Company's service bureau operations, the Company has determined that its systems and equipment are Year 2000 Compliant, including the LanVision software products discussed above and telecommunications services provided by outside vendors.
-Without Year 2000 Compliant LanVision software and telecommunications, the service bureau operations would not be able to provide current levels of services to its customers and no contingency plan has been developed based upon our current review of the systems, software and telecommunications services.
-However, if needed, contingency plans will be developed.
+Without Year 2000 Compliant LanVision software and telecommunications, the service bureau operations would not be able to provide current levels of services to its customers.
+No contingency plan has been developed based upon our current review of the systems, software and telecommunications services.

-With regard to internal use software and hardware, the Company has reviewed substantially all of the internally used software and equipment, and has determined that a small amount of older computer equipment must be replaced, but the type and amount are not significant and will be replaced in the ordinary course as systems are upgraded.
+With regard to internal use software and hardware, the Company has reviewed all of the internally used software and equipment, and determined that a small amount of older computer equipment required replacement, but the type and amount were not significant and were replaced in the ordinary course as systems were upgraded.
 With regard to third-party software, it has been determined that some software is not compliant and will be upgraded, in 1999, as vendors provide Year 2000 Compliant versions.
+All major systems have been upgraded.
+However, several auxiliary systems still require vendor upgrades.
 The Company also utilizes third-party vendors for processing data and payments, e.g. payroll services, 401(k) plan administration, check processing, medical benefits processing, etc. The Company has initiated communications with its vendors to determine the status of their systems.
-The major vendors have advised the

-Company they are currently Year 2000 Compliant.
-No contingency plan has been developed.
-However, if needed, contingency plans will be developed.
+The major vendors have advised the Company they are currently Year 2000 Compliant.
+Accordingly, no contingency plan has been developed.

 The Company utilized both internal and external resources to reprogram, or replace and test its software products for the Year 2000 Compliance modifications.
-The total cost of the Year 2000 Compliance remediation is not considered to be material, less than \$500,000
+The total cost of the Year 2000 Compliance remediation is estimated to be less than \$500,000.